LambdaHack/LambdaHack/README.md

 The default settings, the same that are built into the binary, are in [GameDefinition/config.ui.default](https://github.com/LambdaHack/LambdaHack/blob/master/GameDefinition/config.ui.default).
-When the game is run for the first time, the file is copied to the default user data folder, which is `~/.LambdaHack/` on Linux, `C:\Users\<username>\AppData\Roaming\LambdaHack\`
+When the game is run for the first time, the file is copied to the default user data location, which is `~/.LambdaHack/` on Linux, `C:\Users\<username>\AppData\Roaming\LambdaHack\`
 (or `C:\Documents And Settings\user\Application Data\LambdaHack\`
-or something else altogether) on Windows, and in RMB menu, under `Inspect/Application/Local Storage` when run inside the Chrome browser.
+or something else altogether) on Windows and `Inspect/Application/Local Storage` under RMB menu when run inside the Chrome browser.

-Screen font and consequently window size can be changed by editing the config file in the user data folder.
-The default bitmap font `16x16xw.bdf` covers most national characters in the Latin alphabet (e.g. to give custom names to player characters) and results in a game window of exactly 720p (standard HD) dimensions.
+Screen font and, consequently, window size can be changed by editing the config file in the user data folder.
+The default bitmap font `16x16xw.bdf` covers most national characters in the Latin alphabet (e.g. to give custom names to player characters) and results in a game window of exactly 720p HD dimensions.
 The `8x8xb.fnt` bitmap font results in a tiny window and covers latin-1 characters only.
 The scalable `16x16xw.woff` font results in window sizes dependent on the `scalableFontSize` parameter in the config file.
-With `scalableFontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`.
+With `scalableFontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`, with `scalableFontSize = 24` it's 1080p Full HD (you'd also need `sdlPropFontSize = 22` and `sdlMonoFontSize = 21`).

-If you don't have a numeric keypad, you can use the left hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.
+If you don't have a numeric keypad, you can use the left-hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.
 If numeric keypad doesn't work, toggling the Num Lock key sometimes helps.
 If running with the Shift key and keypad keys doesn't work, try the Control key instead.
-The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination for some players is mouse for go-to, inspecting the map, and aiming at distant positions and keyboard for everything else.
+The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination may be mouse for menus, go-to, inspecting the map, and aiming at distant positions and keyboard for everything else.

-If you are using a terminal frontend, e.g. the best supported vty frontend, numeric keypad (e.g., keypad '*' and '/') may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+If you are using a terminal frontend, e.g. the best supported vty frontend, then numeric keypad (especially keypad '*' and '/') may not work correctly, depending on versions of libraries, terminfo and terminal emulators.
 Toggling the Num Lock key may help or make issues worse.
-As a workaround for the vty frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
+As a workaround, in the vty frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
 The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

-Some effort has been put to help using the vty frontend with screen readers, but without feedback it's hard to say how accessible that setup is.
+Some effort went into making the vty frontend usable with screen readers, but without feedback it's hard to say how accessible that setup is.
-As a side effect of screen reader support, there is no aiming line nor path in vty frontend and some of the map positions highlighting is performed using the terminal cursor.
-Screen readers may also work better with animations turned off using `--noAnim` or the corresponding config file option.
+As a side effect of screen reader support, there is no aiming line nor path in vty frontend and some of map position highlighting is performed using the terminal cursor.
+Screen readers may also work better with animations turned off, using `--noAnim` or the corresponding config file option.

 Compilation of the library and sample game from source
 ------------------------------------------------------

-If you want to compile native binaries from the source code, use Cabal (already a part of your OS distribution, or available within The Haskell Platform[7]), which also takes care of all the dependencies.

 The recommended frontend is based on SDL2, so you need the SDL2 libraries for your OS.
 On Linux, remember to install the -dev versions as well, e.g., libsdl2-dev and libsdl2-ttf-dev on Ubuntu Linux 16.04.
-(Compilation to JavaScript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16] as well.)
+Other frontends are compiled similarly, but compilation to JavaScript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16].

-The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically by Cabal from Hackage[3] as follows
+The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, which is already a part of your OS distribution, or available within The Haskell Platform[7].
+Get the game from Hackage[3] as follows

     cabal update
     cabal install LambdaHack

-For a newer snapshot, clone the source code from github[5] and run Cabal from the main directory
+For a newer snapshot, clone the source code from github[5] and run `cabal install` from the main directory.

-    cabal install

 There is a built-in black and white line terminal frontend, suitable for teletype terminals or a keyboard and a printer (but it's going to use